-A 50 watts per channel amplifier will work fine with speakers rated at 100 watts.
-The biggest problem would be if the 50 watt amplifier didn't give you enough volume in your room and you were constantly running the volume control of the amplifier at maximum - you would then be in danger of sending clipped waveforms to the speakers which could damage them.
+A 50 watt per channel amplifier will work fine with speakers rated at 100 watts.
+The biggest problem would be if the 50-watt amplifier didn't give you enough volume in your room.
+If you were always running the volume control of the amplifier at maximum, you would be in danger of sending clipped waveforms to the speakers.
+This could damage them.

-Similarly, a 150 watts per channel amplifier will work fine with 75 watt speakers.
-You'll only have a problem with these if you really turn the volume up very loud - and you'll hear if the speakers are starting to struggle with the power you are sending to them.
+A 150 watt per channel amplifier will work fine with 75-watt speakers.
+You'll only have a problem with this if you turn the volume up very loud - for a long period.
+You'll hear if the speakers are starting to struggle with the power you are sending to them.

-In this instance you will have plenty of power to drive your speakers to the full, the amplifier will be have plenty of headroom for loud peaks - and you can just rely on your ears to tell you when your speakers are starting to get too much power!
+In this instance, you will have plenty of power to drive your speakers to the full.
+The amplifier will have plenty of headroom for loud peaks - and you can rely on your ears to tell you when your speakers are starting to get too much power!

-On the other hand, an amplifier that is slightly underpowered can potentially be more harmful than a more powerful one.
+An amplifier that is underpowered can be more harmful than a more powerful one.

 If your amplifier hasn't got enough power for the volume you require, you will end up turning the volume knob right up.
-This can lead to the amplifier sending clipped waveforms to the speaker which can really do some damage.
+This can lead to the amplifier sending clipped waveform to the speaker.
+This can really do some damage.

 Go here for more information on AV receiver and amplifier power specs.

-The most important issue is that you have enough power from your amplifier to fill the room that you will be using - and it is only large rooms (or if you know you need very loud volumes) that require big amplifiers with a large output - say over 200 watts per channel.
+The most important issue is that you have enough power from your amplifier to fill the room that you will be using.
+It is only large rooms (or if you know you need very loud volumes) that need big amplifiers with a large output - say over 200 watts per channel.

-Then, as long as you are sensible about the size of speakers you need for that room you will have a good match between amplifier, speakers and the size of your room.
+Then, if you are sensible about the size of speakers you need for that room you will have a good match between amplifier, speakers and the size of your room.

 It's logical that small satellite speakers won't be big enough to give you the volume you need in a large room.

-However, if you did this, then it wouldn't be a great surprise if you eventually damaged the satellite speakers by turning up the volume too much to try and fill your room with noise - you would be constantly sending them much more power than they are designed to handle.
+However, if you did this, then it surely wouldn't be a great surprise if you damaged the satellite speakers.
+You would turn up the volume too much to try and fill your room.
+You would be sending them much more power than they are designed to handle.

-So in this example, you would be more likely to choose bookshelf, floor standing or in-wall speakers with a power rating close to that of your amplifier - and then you wouldn't have any problems.
+So, in this example, you would be more likely to choose bookshelf, floor standing or in-wall speakers.
+Those with a power rating close to that of your amplifier.
+Then you wouldn't have any problems.